|Steward of Winterfell

-In Winterfell, Lord Eddard Stark used to reserve one place at his table so that each day he could invite a different servant to join him during the meal.
-When Vayon was sitting with him, the talk would usually be about money, stores and servants.
+In Winterfell, Lord Eddard Stark used to reserve one place at his table so that each day he could invite a different servant to join him and his family during the meal.
+When Vayon was sitting with them, the talk would usually be about money, stores and servants.

 A Game of Thrones

 After Robert I comes north to name Eddard Stark the new Hand of the King, Vayon accompanies his liege lord south to King's Landing to set up his household.
 The position of steward at Winterfell is originally not filled again, because Lady Catelyn's thoughts are with Bran.
 After Maester Luwin urges action in this regard and concerning other matters, Robb assumes responsibility for this.

 Vayon informs Lord Eddard that his daughter Arya has been found by Jory Cassel after a four-day search following her direwolf Nymeria hurting Prince Joffrey.
 When Vayon tells him that Arya has been brought directly to the king, Lord Eddard curses Queen Cersei and orders Vayon to find Sansa and bring her to the audience chamber as well.